maximilionus/android-qemu-launcher/README.md

 ## Configuration
 ### Default
 The default configuration file is located in the root of this project and is named [`vm.conf`](./vm.conf).
-It contains all modifiable variables with the corresponding description and default values.
-Every value in this file can be changed or even deleted at any point of the development, so you should prefer using the user configuration file to make any tweaks.
+It contains all modifiable variables with their corresponding descriptions and default values.
+Every value in this file can be changed or even deleted at any point in the development process, so you should prefer using the user configuration file to make any tweaks.

 ### User
 This configuration file must be created manually by the user and placed in the root of this project under the name `vm.user.conf`.
-Launcher will automatically load it on each run, overwriting the modified variables from the [default config](#default).
+Launcher will automatically load it on each run, overwriting the modified variables from the [default configuration](#default).

 > **Exapmle**
 > 1. Create the `vm.user.conf` in the root of this project.